Vector Search: How AI Chatbots Find Answers

 Limitations of Pure Vector Search

-Vector search isn't perfect:
+Vector search is not perfect:

 1. Exact Match Failures